Coursera home page

 • Limited content offerings

-LinkedIn Learning is one of the Coursera competitors and are a good Coursera alternative, especially if you like that it integrates well with your LinkedIn profile and you want to develop your professional skills within the Business, Creative and / or Technology fields.
+LinkedIn Learning is one of the Coursera competitors and is a good Coursera alternative, especially if you like that it integrates well with your LinkedIn profile and you want to develop your professional skills within the Business, Creative and / or Technology fields.
 LinkedIn Learning has been trusted by industry leaders such as Kellogg’s, Lego, MGM Resorts, Zillow, and more.
-So, if you are a manager, you may want to consider this for your team as well.
+So, if you are a manager, you may also want to consider this for your team.

 Courses

 LinkedIn Learning has a catalog of more than 17,500 courses and learning paths, with dozens added each week.
-By subscribing to LinkedIn Learning, you will have access to thousands of courses in Business Analysis and Strategy, Finance and Accounting, Professional Development, Career Development, Leadership and Management, Marketing Sales, Audio and Music, Photography, Design, Graphic Design, Web Development, Art, Education, Tech and much more.
-The above topics fit within LinkedIn Learning’s three major categories of Business, Creative and Technology.
+By subscribing to LinkedIn Learning, you will have access to thousands of courses in:

 The Platform

-The platform is interactive and provides the facility for students to demonstrate the skills they obtained, with online quizzes and exercise files available.
-The content is also very professional, as LinkedIn Learning source industry experts to create and teach these online courses.
+The platform is interactive and allows students to demonstrate the skills they obtained, with online quizzes and exercise files available.
+The content is also very professional, as LinkedIn Learning sources industry experts to create and teach these online courses.

-The platform further provides a lot of flexibility in modes and methods of learning, via the smartphone apps, an audio only option, and offline learning possibilities.
-This caters to different styles of learning and situations the leaner might be in.
-For example, if the learner is driving or running, the audio only option would be beneficial for those situations.
+The platform further provides much flexibility in modes and learning methods via smartphone apps, an audio-only option, and offline learning possibilities.
+This caters to different styles of learning and situations the learner might be in.
+For example, if the learner is driving or running, the audio-only option would benefit those situations.

 Plan and Pricing

 LinkedIn Learning has kept things simple.
-They have one plan to choose from, which you can subscribe to, either annually or monthly.
-The cost is $39.99 per month if you are paying monthly and equivalent to $26.99 if you are paying annually.
-However, prior to that LinkedIn Learning offers a free one-month trial so you can evaluate the platform risk free!
+They have one plan to choose from, which you can subscribe to annually or monthly.
+The cost is $39.99 per month if you pay monthly and equivalent to $26.99 per month if you pay annually.
+However, before that, LinkedIn Learning offers a free one-month trial so you can evaluate the platform risk-free!

 1. Unlimited library access – Access 17,000+ courses taught by real‑world professionals.